'Fearful' to 'phenomenal' - Forest's rise from drop zone to Wembley

 'Phenomenal' Forest challenge for automatic promotion

-In the league, ex-Forest full-back Laws said teams "couldn't live" with Cooper's side as their revival picked up pace during that cup run.
+In the league, Laws said teams "couldn't live" with Cooper's side as their revival picked up pace during that cup run.

-Laws, who twice won the League Cup as a Forest player, said the 3-1 "mauling" of QPR in March was "phenomenal", the display "electric" and "unlike anything seen from Forest for a long time".
+The former full-back, who twice won the League Cup with the club, said the 3-1 "mauling" of QPR in March was "phenomenal", the display "electric" and "unlike anything seen from Forest for a long time".

 Apart from one week spent in the top six in February, the Reds did not move into the play-off places for a prolonged period until April.